 - Understand the fundamental processes of human health and disease.

 - Apply those advances to the improvement of health through improved prevention, diagnostics and therapeutics.

 - Train the next generation of biomedical science leaders.

-- Enhance discovery-based medical education.
+- Enhance research-based medical education.